clojit/clojit-c/Bytecode Spec.md

 For the comparision ops: If the operands are not of the same type, the other value is converted to float for comparison.
 Equals is only true if both operands have the same type.

+## Unary Ops

+    OP      A       D
+    MOV	    dst	    var	    Copy D to A
+    NOT	    dst	    var	    Set A to boolean not of D NEG	    dst	    var	    Set A to -D (negate)

+## Jumps

+    OP      A       D
+    JUMPF   var     addr
+    JUMPT   var     addr

+Jumps to the relative target address `addr` if the value in slot `var` is truthy or falsy.
+The `addr` is in amount of bytecode instructions.

 ## Function Calls

     OP      A       D
     CALL    base    lit
+    RET     var     -

 'lit' is the number of arguments.